Alcove for Oculus Quest entertains pandemic-bound seniors with VR

-One of the largest advocates for senior citizens is diving into virtual reality today with the release of Alcove for Oculus Quest, a free app that helps friends and families entertain themselves while sheltering in place.
+One of the largest advocates for senior citizens is diving into virtual reality today with the release of Alcove for Oculus Quest, a free app that helps friends and families entertain themselves — and each other — while sheltering in place.

 The American Association of Retired Persons (AARP) is unveiling the app for the Oculus Quest VR headset as a family-oriented experience.
-Built by AARP Innovation Labs and Rendever, the app is a platform for a variety of VR apps — covering everything from photo memories to meditation to world travel.
+Built by AARP Innovation Labs and Rendever, the app is a platform for a variety of VR apps — covering everything from photo memories to meditation and world travel.

 “The whole concept of Alcove is about family,” product lead Cezara Windrem said in an interview with VentureBeat.
 “Virtual reality itself should be the medium that is the most inclusive of all.
 And yet people might not be into gaming or the things being created in VR today.
 We saw the opportunity to bring something to those users who want to have a more quiet, peaceful, and beautiful experience in virtual reality and yet take advantage of all the magic that this medium can offer.”

-The idea is to help people stay connected and enjoy new experiences, no matter their travel budget, time, age, or mobility constraints.
+The idea is to help people stay connected and enjoy new experiences, regardless of their travel budget, time, age, or mobility constraints.
 Alcove offers health and wellness activities, photo memory sharing, customized entertainment and games, and exploration of new places around the world.

 “We really started from scratch with simplicity in mind from day one, and with something comforting in a virtual home environment,” Windrem said.
 “It’s not a huge space where you’re floating on top of mountains or you’re floating in the middle of nowhere.
 It’s familiar.
 Then you get to move around and start to discover the magic of VR.”